 East Germany’s Soviet Heritage

-It is quite shattering and stirring to get to know afterwards that in Vogelsang, being located only some 80km far away from where I grew up, nuclear missiles pointed to the west.
+It is quite shattering and eerie t to get to know afterwards that in Vogelsang, being located only some 80km far away from where I grew up, nuclear missiles pointed to the west.
 Vogelsang wasn’t the only place with special weapons as even in my lovely little Rüdersdorf the Soviet’s deployed death-bringing SS-1b and SS-1c missiles, better known as SCUDs, being operated by 452th detachment of 27th ballistic missile brigade back in the days.
+Deadly?
+Yes, deadly, because my little Rüdersdorf automatically became target of the West, for the sake of a logical, potential (nuclear?) counterstrike.

 Fortunately there are plenty of places left not being dedicated to assault or defence, but for commemoration.
 Their typical Soviet or Communist iconography stands for a universal and noble message to all humans: